Learn How to clean your oven easily with chemical cleaners or naturally. Plus, how often you should clean this kitchen appliance.

 If your oven has a large amount of buildup, it’s a better idea to clean it manually to avoid smoke in your kitchen.

 Another popular method for cleaning an oven is to use a chemical oven cleaner.
 Simply follow the instructions on the back of the bottle to use this oven-cleaning method.

 A store-bought cleaner is the easiest and fastest method of cleaning your oven, especially if it has a significant amount of grime inside.

 Option 3 - VINEGAR AND BAKING SODA

-Although commercial oven cleaner is a fast way to get your appliance clean, it does come with potentially harmful chemicals and a strong odor.
-If you prefer a more natural and safe cleaning method, a combination of baking soda and vinegar is a good DIY alternative.
+Although a commercial oven cleaner is a fast way to get your appliance clean, it does come with potentially harmful chemicals and a strong odor.
+If you prefer a more natural and safe cleaning method, combining baking soda and vinegar is a good DIY alternative.

 To clean your oven naturally, you’ll need: